Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Historically, my biggest gripe with the Princeton Review NCLEX course is that you didn’t get video lessons or prep books.

 On the video lesson front, that has obviously changed since Princeton Review took over NCSBN’s Learning Extension course.
-They now offer 1,000+ slides of study notes as well as hours of animated video lessons.
+They now offer 1,000+ slides of study notes as well as hours of animated video lessons (like Simple Nursing).

 princeton review nclex study